AlistairTheGreatGH/geodesuka/README.md

 will be slowly copied and pasted into this branch because of this.
 Version 0.1.2 is a branch of 0.0.21, which was the first successful rendering of the engine.

-# Description

-The name "Geodesuka" has it's origins from a General Relativity class I took with a friend in 2017.
-It was an ambitious project of building a real time relativistic renderer for the classes final project.
-We wanted to utilize GPU computing for ray marching in curved space time to visually capture what an observer would see in curved space time.
-This involved calculating light paths (null geodesics) with a particular metric that described the curvature of a particular space and time.
-So we called the project a "Geodesic Renderer", but then I had taken the liberty to weebify it and every once and a while change the window title to "Geodesuka Renderer".
-Needless to say, he was not impressed with the change.
-That is where the name "Geodesuka" comes from, a weebified variant of the word "Geodesic", which is generally defined to be the shortest path within a space.

-After my first programming class I had taken an interest in GPU computing, not neccessarily for AI purposes, but tasks outside of just rasterization and fixed pipeline rendering.
-What started out as a hobby project to more efficiently do expensive numerical computations such as fluid sims, vector field math, and large particles systems is now being developed as a generalized API for GPGPU computation api for a game engine.

-That is the final goal of this engine is to fully utilized general gpu usage into the backend of a game engine that can be used for purposes beyond just simple raster graphics or even hardware accelerated ray tracing.
-Perhaps still an ambitious goal for a single person, but it is still a fun project to work on during the weekends.

 # Updated List:

 - added thread_controller class, which will be used for interthread communication and timing.